DCMZ88/internship/Week 8/README.md

 - Dog
 - Ball
 ```
-- Other models would also struggle to comprehend the task prompted to them, resulting in alot of hallucinations.
+- Other models would also struggle to comprehend the task prompted to them, resulting in alot of hallucinations or invalid answers .
 But when prompted a single task to detect the image,\
 it is able to generate a detailed caption of the image quite accurately.
 ### Limitations
 - Assume that Owlv2 is the "Ground Truth"